Reds vs. Yankees Player Props Betting Odds

-Gleyber Torres and Jonathan India are among the players with prop bets available when the New York Yankees and the Cincinnati Reds square off at Great American Ball Park on Friday (first pitch at 6:40 PM ET).
+Sportsbooks have listed player props for Gleyber Torres, Jonathan India and others when the New York Yankees visit the Cincinnati Reds at Great American Ball Park on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!